Fairchild 24

 The Fairchild Model 24, also called the Fairchild Model 24 Argus and UC-61 Forwarder, is a four-seat, single-engine monoplane light transport aircraft designed by the Fairchild Aviation Corporation in the 1930s.
 It was adopted by the United States Army Air Corps as UC-61 and also by the Royal Air Force.
 The Model 24 was itself a development of previous Fairchild models and became a successful civil and military utility aircraft.
+It first flew in 1932, and over 2230 would be produced by the time production ended in the late 1940s.

+The original design had a radial engine, resulting in a blunt cylindrical nose, while the later UC-61K and UC-86 used a different engine configuration resulting in a more tapered nose; overall several different engines were used across variants.